 Note that while we’ve discussed his performance during weekly meetings, it is not improving and it’s time to talk about a plan of action.
 All employees are expected at a minimum to perform their job expectations.

 Point out that the employee is not performing the minimum job expectations that you discussed for the year.
 You might add, "Perhaps I am not communicating this information clearly so that you understand the implications of your continued poor performance.
-I’ve decided that our next step is a performance improvement plan in which we set goals, make agreements, set deadlines and due dates and meet frequently to assess your progress."
+I’ve decided that our next step is a performance improvement plan in which we set goals, make agreements, set deadlines and due dates and frequently meet to assess your progress."

 Do not continue to repeat the same information when an employee does not seem to understand what you are trying to communicate.
-Find other ways to say the same thing and hope that one of them will clearly communicate your concerns.
+Find other ways to say the same thing and hope that one of them will communicate your concerns.
 (Keep in mind that sometimes a lack of clarity signals disagreement.)

 Tell the employee that you are open to any questions that might help clarify the points he doesn’t understand.
 Lastly, ask him to summarize his understanding of your key areas of concern.
 (You can then determine what is not understood and how far apart you are in communicating.)